LiuElvin/STAT_302_Final_Project/README.md

   - This is what we want for our communication systems!

 - So, it shouldn't be surprising that we are interested in *connected networks*

+  - Specifically, we are interested in the minimum device range necessary to create a *connected* path

+## Goal

-- Given a particular configuration of nodes, we want to know the smallest radius $R_c$ that makes a connected network.
+- Given a particular configuration of nodes, we want to know the smallest radius $R_c$ that makes a connected network

-- We also want to study the distribution of $R_c$ for different configurations of the nodes.
+- Additionally, we want to study the distribution of $R_c$ for different configurations of nodes

-## Simulation Study for Ad Hoc Network
+# Simulation Study for Ad Hoc Network

 1. We will randomly generate nodes for an ad hoc network according to some pre-specified node density (generally determined by the geographical information).

 <p align="center">
 <img src="./img/contour_3d.jpeg" width="400"/>
 </p>

 ## Simulation Study for Ad Hoc Network